 Be positive and be hopeful.
-Sprucing up self-belief, this will help you to boost up your position in the critical period.
+Sprucing up self-belief will help you to boost up your position in the critical period.

-Below we have provided some sample questions on the basis of UGC NET LIS Paper – 2 pattern.
+Below we have provided some sample questions on the basis of the UGC NET LIS Paper – 2 patterns.
 By solving them you will get an actual idea about the questions which will come in the exam and also you can refine your skills.

 Ques 1 – Number of working days of National Library of India in a year.

 (2) 360 Days